Brière Regional Natural Park

-Brière Regional Natural Park (Parc naturel régional de Brière, /fr/) is a protected area in the Pays de la Loire region of France.
+Brière Regional Natural Park (Parc naturel régional de Brière, /fr/; Park naturel rannvroel Brière) is a protected area in the Pays de la Loire region of France.
 It covers a total area of 40,000 ha with a core of wetland, the Grande Brière, covering approximately 7,000 ha.
 The area was officially designated as a regional natural park in 1970.

 The park includes the following member communes: